HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 $ rails generate controller home index
 ```

-Sometimes, Rails will help you if you did something that doesn't work quite yet.
-In this case, you may see something like this:
+Sometimes, Rails will help us if we did something that doesn't work quite yet.
+In this case, we may see something like this:

 ![](../images/terminal_bundle_install.png)